-Note: If PWCA is of genetic origin, it is called Shwachman-Diamond syndrome (see question 2.2).
+Note: If PWCA is of genetic origin, it is called Shwachman-Diamond syndrome (see Genetic bone marrow failure syndromes).

-Amegakaryocytosis / Thrombocytopenia (non-congenital) can be as
+Amegakaryocytosis / Thrombocytopenia (non-congenital) can be as:

 - thrombocytopenia due to the reduction or absence of megakaryocytes (precursor cells of platelets) in the marrow; - otherwise, normocellular bone marrow with normal erythropoiesis and granulopoiesis.